 - Place the diced onion and diced carrot in the same pot.
 Cook in the meatball drippings for about three minutes over medium heat to soften the vegetables.
 Add garlic, 1/4 teaspoon salt and ¼ teaspoon pepper and cook for 1-2 minutes.

 - Place chopped fresh spinach to the pot right before serving, and cook until wilted about one minute.
-Then serve and enjoy.
+Then serve and enjoy, adding more salt and pepper at the table if desired.
+Top with fresh parsley or more parmesan cheese if desired.

 All Italian wedding soup is going to have meat, vegetables, a light broth and usually some type of small shaped pasta, though acini de pepe pasta is traditional.
 Most Italian wedding soups have mini meatballs included, but some will include shredded chicken also.